 2010 — The NIMHD launched a Faith-based Initiative on Health Disparities and a Social Determinants of Health Initiative.

-2011 — The NIMHD established the Scientific Education Initiative, which supports educational, mentoring, and career development programs for individuals from health disparity populations that are underrepresented in the research sciences.
+2011 — The NIMHD established the Scientific Education Initiative, which supports educational, mentoring, and career development programs for individuals from populations experiencing health disparities that are underrepresented in the research sciences.

 2011 — The NIMHD launched the Resource-Related Minority Health and Health Disparities Research Initiative to support minority health and health disparities research activities using a cooperative agreement which requires substantial federal scientific or programmatic involvement.